Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 There was only one thing to do, try again, modify and improve.

 So I did.
 But fair warning even this version is only bread like, and best toasted until golden brown with a crunchy edge, then buttered before eating.
 Honestly, it is the almond flour.
-Almond flour will always have that crumbly texture, in my opinion.
-And while it works well as a stand in for wheat flour, the end resulting texture is a characteristic of almond flour, and will be present in all that you bake using almond flour.
+Almond flour will always have that crumbly texture, in my humble opinion.
+And while it works rather well as a stand in for wheat flour, the end resulting crumbly texture is a characteristic of almond flour, and will be present in all that you bake using almond flour.

 I have tried many of the 100% oat flour recipes as well.

 With out much success when based upon the final texture, which to me was glue-y, or heavy.
 Especially with a bread recipe.
 That texture when you first bite into it, is so important.
 As well as the texture when you chew it.
-They both are part of being a successful recipe or not.
+They both are part of it being a successful recipe or not.
 A successful recipe will have three components, how it looks because we do taste with our eyes first.
 The bite or how it feels in our mouth, and then the flavor.
 If any one of those is off, the truth is, we probably won't want to eat it.
 I know I don't.
-And bread has been the most difficult to improve, much less master.
+And bread replacements has been the most difficult to improve, much less master.

 This is a quick bread recipe, not a traditional bagel.

 Quick to mix, shape and bake.
 It is not sandwich bread.
-Even when fresh baked and right out of the oven, these Little Bagel Bites have a firm texture, from the almond flour.
+Even when fresh baked and right out of the oven, these Little Bagel Bites have a firm texture, again from the almond flour.
 But what they do offer is breakfast toast!
 And currently in this Low Histamine eating plan, I am slaying one dragon at a time!
-I have made this recipe three times now, and feel confident enough in this version to share it for others who are also toast deprived to enjoy!
+I have made this recipe three times now, and feel confident enough in this version to share it for others who are also toast deprived, to enjoy!
 They are high protein, made with whole food ingredients, taste quite good and toast up like a dream.
-You will want to toast to a golden brown all over with a crunchy edge for best enjoyment.
+You will want to toast to a light golden brown all over with a crunchy edge for best enjoyment.
 PS they are quite lovely with raspberry jam!

 Ingredients needed for this recipe: